Cathy347Le/React-Task-App/README.md

   - To get your original data back, you will likely need to reload your json data into db.json

 - Update Add New Task to the server

   - update handleAddTask method to make a POST request
   - No need to create a unique ID for the new task = server automatically does that
   - fetch the server, make a POST request (add method, headers, and body).
 Also make the update on the frontend using setTasks which includes the new task

-BUG in handleAddTask

-- Adding in the task via the add Task form does not render correctly on the frontend.
-Works okay on the server side, which you can tell when you refresh the app.
-Something is wrong on the fronend side. const data is suppose to set to await.
-Remember asynchronous calls!

 - Update Completed on the server
   - Need to fetch the correct task (create fetchSingleTask), change the completed property and make a PUT request to change the task in the server.